qwertie/ecsharp/lemp/index.md

 Introduction
 ------------

-LeMP is a new open-source LISP-style macro processor, comparable to [sweet.js](http://sweetjs.org/) for Javascript.
+LeMP is a new open-source LISP-style macro processor for C#, comparable to [sweet.js](http://sweetjs.org/) for Javascript.
 Are you a good developer, but reluctant to "buy into" commercial tools such as PostSharp to enhance your productivity?
 If so, LeMP will make you more productive.

 <div class="sidebox" style="max-width:231px;"><img src="lemp-sidebar.png" style="max-width:100%; max-height:100%;"/></div>